top of page

 Ocean shipments, also known as sea freight or maritime shipping, involve the transportation of goods via ships across oceans and seas.
-It is a key component of international trade, and while it may not be as fast as airfreight, it is a cost-effective and efficient way to transport large quantities of goods.

 Below are the main Freight180 services related to ocean freight.